12 Grad School Survival Tips

 As a graduate student, you qualify for unique tax breaks that you should utilize.

-For example, the Lifetime Learning Tax Credit can allow students breaks up to $2,000 a year!
+For example, the Lifetime Learning Tax Credit can allow students thousands in tax breaks annually!

 6. Make the most of your resources.